bnb-chain/javascript-sdk/docs/jsdoc.md

 <a name="module_crypto.generateKeyStore"></a>

 ### crypto.generateKeyStore ⇒ <code>object</code>
-Generates a keystore based on given private key and password.
+Generates a keystore object (web3 secret storage format) given a private key to store and a password.

 **Kind**: static constant of [<code>crypto</code>](#module_crypto)
 **Returns**: <code>object</code> - the keystore object.